 - a.
-Applicability - The City hereby chooses by ordinance to be covered by Subchapter B of Chapter 212 of the Texas Local Government Code.
-A property is not eligible for a Major Development Plat if a subdivision plat is - required under an ordinance of the City of Boerne or under Subchapter A of Section 212 of the Texas Local Government Code. - Plat required for development activity c.
-Steps in the Platting Process that apply for Major Development Plats
+Applicability - The City hereby chooses by ordinance to be covered by Subchapter B of Chapter 212 of the Texas Local Government Code. - A property is not eligible for a Major Development Plat if a subdivision plat is required under an ordinance of the City of Boerne or under Subchapter A of Section 212 of the Texas Local Government Code. - Plat required for development activity b.

-New development may not begin on the property until a plat is recorded with the d.
-Initiation
+New development may not begin on the property until a plat is recorded with the County.